SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 ### Training
 - During training augmentation (changing rotation, zoom, brightness, ...) of the raw pictures is used to prevent overfitting and improve generalization.
 An example of resulting pictures can be seen in the picture below:
 <img src="./files/augmentation.png" width=300>
-- I encountered problems classifying pictures taken at bright environments (e.g. direct sun).
+- I encountered problems classifying pictures taken at bright environments (e.g. direct sunlight).
 Then the pictures contain lines due to the short exposure time and refresh of the display.
 This leads to unambiguous pictures that are hard to classify.
 <img src="./files/Display_refresh.gif" width=300>
 <img src="./files/High_brightness_results.png" width=500>
 This problem could be fixed with a more encapsulated holder.